Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Methods

 We ran the GALFIT following the above setup on our sample galaxies and collected the output in tabular form.
-The bad fits usually piled up at the limits of parameter constraints which are then discarded i.e., we removed galaxies outside the range of 0.2$<n<$8 and $R_{\rm e}$ = (1.5, 500) pixels.
-Additionally, we removed galaxies having an axis ratio too low (b/a$\leq$0.1) or if the model centroid moved more than 3 pixels from the original guess value as it might be a result of improper masking of a nearby compact source.
-After the removal of these failures, we end up with a sample of 28,819 galaxies with reliable structural measurements which are about $\sim$ 90\% of our 32,110 target galaxies.
-A similar success rate is also obtained by works employing automated fitting on a large sample of galaxies \citep[see e.g.,][]{Meert2015, Lange2015}.
+The bad fits usually piled up at the limits of parameter constraints which are then discarded i.e., \preetish{we removed galaxies outside the range of 0.2$<n<$8 and $R_{\rm e}$ = (1.5, 750) pixels.} Additionally, we removed galaxies having an axis ratio too low (b/a$\leq$0.1) or if the model centroid moved more than 3 pixels from the original guess value as it might be a result of improper masking of a nearby compact source. \preetish{We also removed fits with a value of reduced chi-square greater than 5, ensuring that we are not including terrible models in our size measurements.
+After the removal of the failures and poor fits, we end up with a sample of 32055 galaxies with reliable structural measurements which are about $\sim$ 85\% of our 37,815 target galaxies.} A similar success rate is also obtained by works employing automated fitting on a large sample of galaxies \citep[see e.g.,][]{Meert2015, Lange2015}.